 Highlighting the Size and Contribution of the Urban Informal Economy

 Our data analysis suggests that informal work exceeds formal work in most towns and cities in the developing world.
-See Statistics.
-WIEGO Statistical Briefs provide summary statistics and information about improved methods for the collection, tabulation and analysis of statistics.
-WIEGO Working Papers provide more detailed analyses.

 Continuous global monitoring and dissemination of news and information allows WIEGO to maintain an accurate profile of particular places of concern (“hot spots”) and of inclusive practice (“bright spots”).
 Feeds are sent to membership-based organizations (MBOs), fostering international solidarity and cross-country learning.
-This activity also increases the profile of informality issues across diverse constituencies who use WIEGO’s Global Monitoring service, including urban practitioners and policymakers.
+This activity also increases the profile of informality issues across diverse constituencies who use WIEGO’s Global Monitoring System, including urban practitioners and policymakers.

 Demonstrating Viable Options for Including Urban Informal Workers